 “Blåplump” rug.
 Handwoven wool in cream with blue and red details.
 Designed in 1937.
 Handwoven at Märta Måås-Fjetterström AB, Båstad, Sweden.

-In 1941 textile artist Barbro Nilsson became the studios director and, together with artists Marianne Richter and Ann-Mari Forsberg, they continued Måås-Fjetterström’s work, which is on exhibition at Louvre, Victoria and Albert Museum, Metropolitan Museum of Art and Nationalmuseum in Stockholm among many others.
+In 1941 textile artist Barbro Nilsson became the studio’s director and, together with artists Marianne Richter and Ann-Mari Forsberg, they continued Måås-Fjetterström’s work.
+Her tapestries and rugs are represented at Louvre, Victoria and Albert Museum, Metropolitan Museum of Art and Nationalmuseum in Stockholm among many other museums.

 H 308 x W 206 cm